Configuring permission rules

 You can leverage table relationships to define permission rules with fields from a nested object.

-For example, let's say you have an object relationship called agent
+For example, let's say you have an object relationship called agent from the authors table to another table

-(an author can have an agent) and we want to allow users with the role agent
+called agent (an author can have an agent) and we want to allow users with the role agent to access the details of

-table.
+the authors who they manage in authors table.
 We can define the following permission rule that uses the aforementioned

 object relationship: